cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - The provider CCV module receives the `SlashPacket` in block `Hp1`.
   As a result, it requests the provider Staking module to slash `V` for its misbehavior at height `VSCtoH(HtoVSC(Hc1))`, i.e., the height on the provider chain where the voting power was updated by the VSC with id `HtoVSC(Hc1)`.
-  > **Note**: The provider CCV module MAY also request the provider Staking module to jail `V`.
+  > **Note**: The provider CCV module MAY also request the provider ABCI application to jail `V`.
 As a result, in the subsequent provided VSC, `V`'s voting power is updated to zero.